MathisVerstrepen/Meridian/README.md

     ```

 2. **Create a `config.local.toml` file:**
-    Copy the `config.example.toml` file to `config.local.toml` and customize it with your settings.
+    Copy the `config.local.example.toml` file to `config.local.toml` and customize it with your settings.
     ```bash
     cp config.example.toml config.local.toml
     ```